sFinOe/sFinOe/README.md

 ## WebServer Developer
 I'm interested in all kind of programming languages i do marketing and other things!

-::marker 📍 I'm based in Khouribga
+li::marker 📍 I'm based in Khouribga
 ::marker ✉️ You can contact me at zakkikasmi@gmail.com

 ### 42 Profile